NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-resources-are.md

 <!--

 Resources

 !! click

-allow us to concepts we are familiar with greater ergonomics
+allow us to implement concepts that we are familiar with, but with greater ergonomics

 !! click<br>
-Values
+Values - these *could* have cleanup.

 !! click<br>
-Modifiers
+Modifiers - often have cleanup.

 !! click<br>
-and Services.
+and Services - always have cleanup.

 Let's start with some examples of Resources as Values